Ginkoyen/Fullstack_project/README.md

 # Fullstack_project
-Parse a train ticket to convert into a JSON format file
+Parse a train ticket to convert into a JSON format file This project has been developed with Node.js v8.9.3

 ## Install and start project
 In order to start the project, please follow the steps below: